lendway/Homepage-index.md/Research.md

 "An Empirical Test of How Thin Populist Appeals Increase Public Support for Democratic Backsliding."
 R&R at _Political Behavior_.

-"Public Support for Cross-Issue Compromises in the U.S.” (with Dan Hopkins and Gall Sigler).[Paper Link]
+"Public Support for Cross-Issue Compromises in the U.S.” (with Dan Hopkins and Gall Sigler).[Paper Link](Compromise Paper.pdf)

 "Learning From Yesterday, Today: Historical Analogies and Foreign Policy Attitudes" (with Chris Blair and Josh Schwartz).